 Passivation is the process of making a material ‘passive’, usually by the deposition of a layer of oxide that adheres to the metal surface.
 In air, passivation affects the properties of almost all metals, notable examples being aluminium, zinc, titanium, and silicon (a metalloid).
 In the context of corrosion, passivation is the spontaneous formation of a hard non-reactive surface film that inhibits further corrosion.
 This layer is usually an oxide or nitride that is a few nanometres thick.

-At SPL, we offer two options for corrosion resistant materials:
+We offer two options for corrosion resistant materials:

-Nitric Acid & Dichromate
+- Nitric Acid & Dichromate

-Nitric Acid Only
+- Nitric Acid Only – REACH Compliant Method

 The stainless-steel passivation process removes all surface impurities and stimulates the development of an oxide film which protects the component from rust and corrosion.
 In general, all tanks are made up specifically for the job at hand which means you can always be assured of a fresh solution.